V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/PParts.md

 | M3x10mm      | Screw |             | 22  |
 | M2.5x12mm    | Screw | #3x1/2"     | 8   |

 This version uses both sizes of hardware equally well.
-No issues with metric bolts what so ever.
+No issues with metric bolts whatsoever.

 !!!Note
      Bolts need to be hex head, screws pan head.
 If you choose to use cap head you will need washers and perhaps a little extra length.